 Food and alcohol spending – 174.55€

 Since we were staying in a hotel, we didn’t have access to a kitchen to cook our own food.
 As I mentioned above, our hotel reservation did include breakfast.
-This amount includes three days of lunches and dinners, plus a few snacks and a few drinks.
+Our food costs included three days of lunches and dinners, plus a few snacks and a few drinks.
 We found some outdoor food stalls already selling Glühwein so we had our first glass of the Christmas market season, and we bought a few alcoholic drinks from the grocery store in the evening.
 This averages out to about 58.18€ per day, or 29.09 per person per day.

 Activities spending – 42€

-We did as much wandering around to see the city as we could manage in the cold temperatures.
+We wandered around to see the city as we could manage in the cold temperatures.
 The activities we decided to do included the spice museum at 4€ per person, going to the top of St. Michael’s Cathedral at 5€ per person, and Miniatur Wunderland at 12€ per person.
 Miniatur Wunderland was so much better than the name suggests, and it was totally worth the steep entrance fee.

 Miscellaneous spending – 3.70€